 A hearing panel composed of three trained faculty/staff hear the TIX case and decide an outcome.
-Advisors are tasked with conducting cross-examination on behalf of their advisees participation is otherwise limited.
+Advisors participation is limited to support.
+Participants will receive the evidence that will be used to make a determination at least five (5) days prior to a hearing.